paulov-t/FIFA-20-Career-Mod/README.md

 		- Players with over 5+ above their OVR potential have 25% higher value
 		- Players with over 10+ above their OVR potential have 300% higher value
 		- Players with over 15+ above their OVR potential have 400% higher value
+- Redesign of the existing system to ensure realistic values throughout the game

 ## Player Wages
 - Lower league players ask for 20% less in wages